keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/11.hawaii/state.md

 step3: None
 usmle: '7'
 visible: false
-googletitle: 'Hawaii Licensure Requirements'
+googletitle: 'Hawaii Medical Board License Service'
-googledesc: 'The Hawaii Physician License typically takes 1 1/2 to 4 months to issue and tends to be strict concerning  Educational, Training, and Examination Requirements.
-The Hawaii Med Board does not recognize LMCC Examination.
-All work history and employment for the past 5 years is required to be verified. '
+googledesc: 'Hawaii Medical License Service for Physicians seeking to expedite the State Licensure process who will be applying to the Hawaii Medical Board'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Hawaii Licensure Requirements'
-twitterdescription: "The Hawaii Physician License typically takes 1 1/2 to 4 months to issue and tends to be strict concerning  Educational, Training, and Examination Requirements.
+twitterdescription: 'The Hawaii Physician License typically takes 1 1/2 to 4 months to issue and tends to be strict concerning  Educational, Training, and Examination Requirements.
 The Hawaii Med Board does not recognize LMCC Examination.
-All work history and employment for the past 5 years is required to be verified. \r\n"
+All work history and employment for the past 5 years is required to be verified.'
 articleenabled: false
-musiceventenabled: false
 orgaenabled: false
 orga:
     ratingValue: 2.5
 orgaratingenabled: false
-eventenabled: false
-personenabled: false
-musicalbumenabled: false
-productenabled: false
-product:
-    ratingValue: 2.5
-restaurantenabled: false
-restaurant:
-    acceptsReservations: 'yes'
-    priceRange: $
 facebookenable: true
 facebooktitle: 'Hawaii Licensure Requirements'
-facebookdesc: "The Hawaii Physician License typically takes 1 1/2 to 4 months to issue and tends to be strict concerning  Educational, Training, and Examination Requirements.
+facebookdesc: 'The Hawaii Physician License typically takes 1 1/2 to 4 months to issue and tends to be strict concerning  Educational, Training, and Examination Requirements.
 The Hawaii Med Board does not recognize LMCC Examination.
-All work history and employment for the past 5 years is required to be verified. \r\n"
+All work history and employment for the past 5 years is required to be verified.'
 facebookimg: /home/medlicense-social-card.jpg
 ---